culanomeara/adventureswithwood/README.md

 [Back to top](<#contents>)

 #### Post Details
 The post details page is a template used to display the full information on a post.
 Each published post has a details page.
-Theses pages are available for all users to view, including non logged in users.
+These pages are available for all users to view, including non-logged in users.
 The main purpose of the page is to display the full post contents.
 Users will generally navigate to a full post page by clicking thru from the Posts page.
 As the user has now shown a specific interest in the post, all the information about the post is displayed here.

 - Post Details